What happens if my work is accepted?

 No, we do not accept works from non-insured non-art couriers.
 We realise this is a more expensive way of transporting your work but we want to reduce the risk of loss or damage to your work.

 How can I send work to Bankside Gallery if I live outside of the UK?

 We recommend sending your work (via an arts courier in your country) to either Picture Post (email@example.com / 01302 711011 or 07833450788) or Art Moves of Chelsea (firstname.lastname@example.org / 020 7352 7492) who will deliver your work(s) on time on your behalf and make sure all the packaging is taken away.
 You can also arrange collection of work with these companies.

 What if I cannot deliver or collect my work on the designated days?

 You can either nominate a friend to deliver/collect the works for you (please inform Bankside Gallery of who this will be) or you can use one of the couriers above.
-Works not delivered on time will not be hung and works not collected on time will be removed by Art Moves of Chelsea (see application pack for details).
+Works not delivered on time will not be hung and works not collected on time will be removed by Art Moves of Chelsea (see submission guidelines for details).